About the Artist

 In 2009 she was commissioned by Ringo Starr to do a portrait for his wife, Bond girl, Barbara Bach, and completed a commission of the legendary dressage stallion, Donnersong, for his owner and breeder, Kate Carter.

 England cricketer, Derek Underwood, is a satisfied client and her work hangs in the homes of Frankie Dettori and Andrew Strauss.
-International commissions include work for clients in America, Australia and Hong Kong and Thailand.
+International commissions include work for clients in America, Australia, Switzerland, Hong Kong and Thailand.

 The renderings of a war horse that she produced for the production 'Son et Lumiere' in Chepstow were projected 12 foot high onto the castle walls.

 Television appearances include 'The One Show', 'The Alan Titchmarsh Show', 'The Book Show' (Sky Arts) and 'Rudall's Round-Up' on Horse and Country TV.

 In 2008 she was awarded the title of 'International Portrait Artist of the Year' by PictureDraw.

 Having studied art and design in both England and New Zealand, Ali Bannister now lives in Gloucestershire .
 Her work covers a wide range of subjects but she specialises in animals.